Skip to main content

 Butler is writing about political catastrophe, economic catastrophe, environmental catastrophe.
 And the protagonist of that story is a young woman, so I thought my students might identify with her youth.
 And she’s creating a religion, basically, and a religion that addresses questions about the moment that she’s in.
 And the only constant in her life and in that moment is change.
 So that becomes the central religious and philosophical principle: to be ready for change, which means we have to be improvisatory.
 So that’s the constant in the religion that she comes up with — that God is change.
 And it provided for some fascinating, reflective discussions, both about the novel, as insightful as any that I’ve read from a literary critic, and also about our moment.

-See also The Upward push Of The BBL : Code Transfer : NPR
+See also A Case Of Police Brutality That Did not Pass Viral : Code Transfer : NPR

 I’m assuming that your reading list probably always speaks to the moment that we’re in.
 What other books on that reading list do you think are just right in line with what we’re going through right now and may help people reflect or process this very surreal and scary and unprecedented time that we’re in?